ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ## Concept
 I received my assignment from Fredrick Bousson, who was also my internship supervisor.
-It consisted of 3 things to develop:
+It consisted of 3 components to develop:
-1. an Iot module on the RPI,
+1. an Iot module on the RPI
-2. a backend in either java/spring or Typescript/node
+2. a backend on the AWS cloud using either java/spring or Typescript/node
-3. a frontend with either framework I liked.
+3. a frontend with a framework I could choose.

 ## Mentor
-For the duration of my internship I had Bas Moorkens as my mentor, who came up with architecture of our service, as shown below.
+For the duration of my internship I had Bas Moorkens as my mentor.
+Bas designed the architecture of our system.
-We tweaked a lot on this over the duration of my internship but this is the final version.
+We tweaked the design a lot during the internship and below is the final design we went for.

-We used over 10 services of AWS, which over the course of the internship, made me develop a real intrest in everything that is AWS and cloud related.
+We used over 10 AWS service, which over the course of the internship, made me develop a real intrest in everything that is AWS and cloud related.
 Once you get the hang of serverless, the speed of setting up infrastructure is absolutly mind-blowing!

 //TODO insert diagram of bigger picture
 <div style="text-align: center;">